German attack on journalists to be investigated for political motives | DW | 02.05.2020

 Authorities confirmed on Saturday that they are investigating the political motives behind an attack on the camera team of popular German satirical news show the heute-show [Today Show].

 While filming on May Day, several members of the crew were attacked while filming in Berlin.
-Four members of the team sustained injuries severe enough to be brought into hospital.
+Four members of the team sustained injuries severe enough to be sent to hospital.
 Five men and one woman were arrested.

 The German Journalists' Association described the event as an attack on the freedom of the press, although the motives of the assailants remain unclear.